 Use manifest system (unless there is a reclamation agreement pursuant to 40 CFR 262.20(e)), and ship only to a permitted facility.
 On June 30, 2018, EPA establish an electronic national e-manifestsystem to track hazardous waste shipments.

-Have at least one employee or a designee with authority as Emergency Coordinator (EC) on 24-hour call.
+Have at least one employee or a designee with authority as an Emergency Coordinator (EC) available for calls 24-hours of the day.

 Next to the telephone, post

-If tanks are used for management of HW, those tanks must have daily and weekly inspections, required maintenance, spill response and meet closure standards.
+If tanks are used for the management of HW, those tanks must have daily and weekly inspections, required maintenance, spill response, and meet closure standards.

-If a SQG fails to meet applicable requirements, the full generator standards (and possibly TSDF standards) may apply.
+If an SQG fails to meet applicable requirements, the full generator standards (and possibly TSDF standards) may apply.

 LQGs generate 2,200 pounds or more of hazardous waste per month or 2.2 pounds or more of acute hazardous waste per month.